25 October 2021 (updated: 5 September 2024)

 Think of it as a good foundation for your cooperation.
 A total stranger enters your company, with no background knowledge about your product.
 Without this background information, there are just too many things that could go wrong down the road, resulting in a lot of time, effort, and money could be wasted, no matter which UX Design services you will choose.

-A good UX brief can save you a lot of misunderstandings, explaining, unnecessary corrections, but in order to do so, it has to answer all of the whys and whats.
+A good UX brief can save you a lot of misunderstandings, explaining, and unnecessary corrections, but in order to do so, it has to answer all of the whys and whats.
 We’re going to dive into aspects of a clear and self-explanatory UX design brief.

 You don’t need to write extensive paragraphs to explain the project or worry too much about the form or phrasing.
 Getting the information across in a clear and understandable way is the sole goal of the UX design brief.
 Bullet points are a perfectly acceptable format.